 - In the meantime, the lifetime exemption level has been doubled (from approximately $5.4 Million to $10.8 Million per person).

 - The Senate plan keeps the estate tax and gift tax in place, but doubles the lifetime exemption like the House Bill.

 - The House plan limits mortgage interest deduction to interest on mortgage debt of up to $500,000 (current limit is $1,000,000).

 - Only one qualified residence per taxpayer.
 No vacation home mortgage interest deduction available.

 - Current mortgages, however, would be grandfathered in and would not be affected.

 - The Senate plan leaves the current mortgage interest deduction unchanged.

 The stated goal of the President and Congressional Republicans is to finalize the legislation by the end of the year.
 Given the significant differences between the House and Senate Bills, Congress has its work cut out for it to meet the self-imposed deadline.
 It is likely that many of the provisions above may change or be eliminated in coming days and weeks as this is only the beginning of the process of tax reform.

-For more information about the Tax Cuts and Jobs Act, please contact attorneys Kevin Israel or Laura DeGeer.
-Links to their contact information are listed below.
+For more information about the Tax Cuts and Jobs Act, please contact Kevin Israel.
+A link to Kevin’s contact information is listed below.